MatricksDeCoder/AaveDeFi/README.md

 Ensure truffle-config.js networks config is your Ganache port.
 By default it should be host: 127.0.0.1 and port: 8545

-6. Connect your ganache addresses to Metamask
+6. Connect your ganache addresses to Metamask!
 Copy private Key of the addresses in ganache and import to Metamask

 ### Migrating contracts and Testing